millawell/ocr-data/README.md

 * Collect a set of PDFs from Google Books or the Internet Archive and select a set of pages that you would like to transcribe
 * transcribe the text on the images for each PDF individually with the `ketos transcribe` framework found here http://kraken.re/ketos.html (Kiessling 2019) and store the resulting `*.html` in a directory named after the PDFs identifier within the `data/transcriptions` directory.
 * Now, you can run `python create_xml_files.py` for each of the PDFs which will output a data set similar to the one from our case study in this repository and other scholars who would like to use your data set can reproduce it without you having to publish the Google Books PDF yourself.

+The source code is published under an Apache License (`LICENSE`).

 ___